Empirical Stability Analysis of Kolmogorov-Arnold Networks in Hard-Constrained Recurrent Physics-Informed Discovery: Experimental Methods and Results

 \section{Experimental Methods and Results}

 We utilize the HRPINN framework, in which the residual branch $R_\theta(x, v)$ receives the normalized state $[x, v]$ and is implemented either as a standard ReLU MLP or as a B-spline KAN.
-The known physical dynamics are hard-coded into the recurrent update rule.
+The known physical dynamics and integrator structure are fixed in the recurrent update rule, while the network learns exclusively the residual manifold $R_\theta(x,v)$.
+This isolates discovery to the unknown terms (e.g., cubic or multiplicative damping) and enables the core integrator to be reused across related systems.
 Training is performed either with single-step teacher forcing or with backpropagation through time (BPTT).
 Performance is evaluated on held-out trajectories using test MSE and Discovery $R^2$, which measures grid-based correlation with the true residual.
 Rather than using KAN-specific symbolic pruning, we utilize a unified candidate-based fitting approach for both KAN and MLP.
 This assesses the accuracy of surface recovery independently of the symbolic extraction mechanism, providing a direct comparison of inductive bias effectiveness.

 We conducted 3 complementary studies, always with 100 seeds, to probe different aspects of KAN behavior: a configuration ablation varying grid size and sparsity to assess hyperparameter stability, a parameter-scale ablation under teacher forcing to compare efficiency, and a parameter-scale ablation with BPTT to examine the effect of recurrent unrolling.
 Discovery $R^2$ is calculated on a dense $100 \times 100$ grid over the phase space $x, v \in [-2.5, 2.5]$, comparing the network's predicted residual $R_\theta(x,v)$ against the analytical truth.

+We begin by examining the stability of KAN training across hyperparameter configurations.
+Table 1 reports Discovery $R^2$ for seven grid configurations over 100 random seeds.
+While certain coarse-grid settings achieve strong performance on the Duffing oscillator, surpassing the baseline in some cases, most configurations yield high variance or outright failure on the Van der Pol oscillator, with several producing negative $R^2$ values indicative of diverging solutions.
+In contrast, MLPs exhibited robust performance across standard settings.